End to end tutorial

 </SampleDirectory>

-The default import for this project sample is set to Delta in the OnboardingConfiguration.xml
+The default import for this project sample is set to Delta in the OnboardingConfiguration.xml file.
+This is reflected in the code sample.

 The Action field, shown in the above sample code, is mapped from the Queries and Mappings task specified in the onboarding page.
 This must be completed for a delta import and should specify if the data has been deleted (D) or created/changed (C) in the source system.